What is an Estate Sale?

 How Much Does It Cost to Hold an Estate Sale?

-This varies based on a number of factors.
+This varies based on several factors.
 Your location, the number of items you have to sell, labor costs, and more will all go into determining how much an estate sale truly costs.
 However, if you live in the Northern Virginia area, the easiest way to find out more about estate sale costs would be to contact iStuffSellers and speak with an estate sale professional.

 How Much Can I Make in an Estate Sale?